zeel1810/frontend/README.md

 ## Purpose/Scope

 This application demonstrates how to configure the Azure device with iot hub and how to receive all the device sensor message on backend node server and display this on client side.
+Also it demonstrates the chart reprenstation of Temperature, Humidity, Elevation, Accelerometer and Gyroscope reading.It will show latest 10 data points on chart.Also it will contain download feature to download session data and GPX file.

 ## Prerequisites

 ### Hardware Requirements

 - A Windows/Linux/Mac PC
-- A Wireless Access Point
+- System config
+  - Processor:- 1 GHZ or faster, 32 bit or 64 bit processor.
+- Active Internet connection

 ### Software Requirements

-- Install Nodejs >= v20.14.0
+- Install Nodejs >= v20.14.0 LTS
   - Install [Nodejs](#hardware-requirements)
-- Install MongoDB >= 7.0
+- Install MongoDB >= 7.0 LTS
   - Install [MongoDB](#hardware-requirements)

 ### Azure Cloud Configuration